Pingid/fiar/packages/rules/README.md

 ## Basic Usage

-Here's how you might define Firestore rules for a simple blog application:
+Below is an example of how to define Firestore rules for a simple blog application:

 ```ts
 import { ruleset } from '@fiar/rules'